single-spa/single-spa/README.md

 ```
 Thus far it seems that it's best to put your JSPM lifecycles at the end of the array.
 ### Configuring Webpack apps
 So far, webpack has not required any special configuration to work in an SSPA environment.
+It works out of the box!
 So no need to add a "lifecycle" for webpack in your single-spa.config.js file.
 ### Configuring Angular apps
 From your root app,
 `jspm install npm:single-spa-angular1`